 With one exception I will say you can run in anything loose and comfortable.
 That exception is for your safety if you are running in public where there might be traffic.
 Wear something reflective so that traffic can see you better.

 The vest below is really nice.
 It has a pocket and fits over most light shirts.
 The best part is you only sort of look like a dork wearing it.
 Seriously though the extra viability could literally save your life so it is money well spent.
 If you don’t like the neon green they also have several other colors.

 - BE SEEN FROM FARTHER AWAY – Be seen from over 350 feet, as light explodes off the reflective vest.
 Don’t wait to be seen at the last second!
 You’ll immediately notice cars giving you more room from farther away.
 You can finally feel safe at night and daytime

 - LIGHTWEIGHT AND BREATHABLE – The soft material of our running reflective vest for women provides a natural feel and is lightweight, breathable and quick drying.
-The vest doesn’t ride up while jogging, cycling, walking the dog, on a motorcycle or bicycle - our xinglet works as a reflective running vest and for biking.
-You’ll hardly notice it’s on, yet you’ll be safe and highly visible
+The vest doesn’t ride up while running, jogging, cycling, biking or dog walking, You’ll hardly notice it’s on

-- ✅ ADJUSTABLE AND COMFORTABLE – The adjustable waist band will comfortably fit different shapes and sizes, over different clothing – from a t-shirt to a winter coat.
+- ADJUSTABLE AND COMFORTABLE – The adjustable waist will comfortably fit different shapes and sizes, over any clothing.
 Our Large / XL size fits waists 32 - 46″ and is 24 inches long.
 Fits men & women alike.
 Includes a pocket for your phone or wallet

 - 2 REFLECTOR BANDS FOR VISIBILITY – We include 2 retroreflective bands, which increase your visibility at night and are very bright in the daytime - wear as ankle bands or armbands.
 You’ll immediately notice cars giving your more room